Evaluating Vendor Management Programs

 Based on what you find, you can begin to identify where the holes are, where the challenges will be, and most importantly, where the opportunities for improvement exist and put together the outlines of a successful vendor management program for your company.

 Some technologies can assist you in streamlining vendor activities not only for your organization but for your vendors and suppliers as well.
-Technology-based solutions and other powerful business tools that will help streamline these complex and often resource-intensive processes, such as:
+Technology-based solutions and other powerful business tools will help streamline these complex and often resource-intensive processes.
+Modular solutions can also be incredibly helpful as they allow you to only pay for the vendor management functionality that you need.
+Some examples are:

 • Vendor Portals